Helpful Resources

 • The Lilly Endowment National Clergy Renewal Program

-• Calvin Institute of Christian Worship WORSHIPING COMMUNITIES grant
+• Calvin Institute of Christian Worship Worshiping Communities grant

 Here are some articles you may find useful: